Uncomputability of Phase Diagrams: Results

-As a result, as long as $\epsilon$ is sufficiently small, the ground state of $\Hchecker + \HUTM + \HmarkerN$ has constant but negative energy density and is a checkerboard grid of squares; along the top of each of these grid squares we couple the ground state of the QTM and bonus Hamiltonian ground state of the appropriate length.
-Otherwise the ground state energy density of the lattice is lower-bounded by zero; the ground state is just one large square extending over the entire spin lattice.
-Which of the two cases holds depends on determining $\epsilon$, which is undecidable.
+Thus, provided $\epsilon(w)$ is sufficiently small, the ground state of $\Hchecker + \HUTM + \HmarkerM$(+coupling terms) is a checkerboard grid of squares with a constant but negative energy density.
+Otherwise the ground state energy density of the lattice is lower-bounded by zero.
+Which of the two cases holds depends on determining whether $\epsilon(w)\geq \epsilon_0(w)$ or $<\epsilon_0(w)$, which is undecidable; undecidablity of the ground state energy density follows.
+The reader is refered to \cref{Sec:Marker_Hamiltonian} for more details.